zhenhu9/Git-Notes/Git-Notes.md

 ## Git Configuration

-There are three Git configuration files:
+There are three levels of Git configuration files:

-- System confige file, `/etc/gitconfig`, apllied to every user on the system.
+- The system config file, `/etc/gitconfig`, apllied to every user on the system.

-- Global confige file, `~/.gitconfig` or `~/.config/git/config`, specific to the user.
+- The global config file, `~/.gitconfig` or `~/.config/git/config`, specific to the user.

-- Repository configure file, `.git/config`, in the Git directory of whatever repository you're currently using, specific to that single repository.
+- The repository configure file, `.git/config`, in the Git directory of whatever repository you're currently working, specific to that single repository.

 Each level overrides values in the previous level.

-On defferent systems, the configure files may located in different places.
+On defferent systems, the configuration files may located in different places.
  You can view all of your settings and where they are coming from using:

     $ git config --list --show-origin